The dark of night and the streets were all but empty.

 I pull my notebook out and jot down a few thoughts but can't get my mind off the events of the night before, something just isn't sitting right with me and for the life of me I can't figure out what it is that's got me so wound up about that damn truck.

 After a hearty meal I pay my bill, leaving Jenny a healthy tip, I grab the local paper on the way out and head out for a drive further into town.
 Just before pulling out of the dinner car park I see the front page heading

 "Nineth girl found dead, Police still have no leads".

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, RealJillyGWrite a Review